 Socializing a puppy should become a very important part of his routine.
-A puppy who hasn't been properly socialized may develop behavioral problems later in life.
+A puppy who hasn't been properly socialized may develop behavioral problems in adult life.

 Ask how old the puppy will be when you can take it home.

-You could ask the breeder how they differentiate between pet and show quality puppies, and ask if their charges differ between the two.
+You could ask them how they differentiate between pet and show quality puppies, and ask if their charges differ between the two.

 Do they seem easy to talk to; does he or she make you feel comfortable?
 Many breeders like to know how their puppies are getting on, and often stay in touch with their buyers.
 Do you feel that you could form a long-lasting relationship with the breeder?

-At some point you'll need their name, address and telephone number.
+At some point you'll need their full contact details.
+It

-We hope the above has given you enough information to enable you to feel confident enough to make contact with a selection of Cocker Spaniel breeders.
+I hope I've given you enough information to help you feel more confident about contacting your selection of Cocker Spaniel breeders.

-When all your questions have been answered, all that will be left to do will be to make arrangements to meet, view the puppies, and then pick your Cocker Spaniel puppy, however, don't leave choosing your puppy for too long as good puppies sell quickly.
+When all your questions have been answered, all that will be left to do will be to make arrangements to meet the breeder, view the puppies, and then pick your Cocker Spaniel puppy, however, don't leave choosing your puppy for too long as good puppies sell quickly.